miamoh/angular100-labs-2020-02-24/Ch01-Overview/2using-own-repo/README.md

 ### **Part 1: Create your own repository for your coursework**
 [back to top](#table-of-contents)

-You will create a repository called **my-angular-course**.
+You will create a repository called **my-angular-albums**.
 It will be tracked by Git so that if you accidentally delete or change files you can recover them easily.
-(Later we will create a project inside called **my-angular-albums**.)
+(Later we will create an Angular project inside)

 Additionally, and optionally, you will be able to connect your local repository to a remote GitHub repository.